labsyspharm/smallmoleculesuite-old/hms_small_mol/www/home.md

 <div class = "ten wide column">
 <div class = "ui basic center aligned segment" style = "font-size: medium; margin: 0px;">
 <b>A preprint of our accompanying manuscript is available at <a href = "https://www.biorxiv.org/content/early/2018/06/29/358978" target="_blank">bioRxiv</a>.</b>
+<div class = "ui small yellow message">*These applications are in active development.
+Expect them to change slightly and add new features over time.
+During this period, saved application states may not be persistent.</div>
 </div>
 </div>
 <div class = "three wide column">